Indie, Pop, Rock

-Dear Willow is the creative voice of Sunshine Coast artist Em-J Dau.
-Through this voice, Em-J has been able to express herself with an impressive versatility; since 2012 Dear Willow has at times been a poet, a solo acoustic act, and a full band.
-Testament to its creator's talent, Dear Willow is both Em-J's nom de plume and her persona artistica: a vessel that can change shape and direction, allowing her to truly explore her creativity.
+Dear Willow is the creative voice of Sunshine Coast based artist Em-J Dau.
+Since 2012 Dear Willow has transformed from poet to a solo acoustic act and embraced her sound through a full band.
+A testament to its creator's talent, Dear Willow is both Em-J's nom de plume and her persona artistica: a vessel that can change shape and direction, allowing her to truly explore her creativity.

-Dear Willow's first single, Father's House (2015) introduced Em-J’s wonderfully smoky voice to the big wide world, capturing a beautiful sense of yearning that is often present in her lyrics.
-As her songwriting developed, flourishes of indie-rock and post-grunge began to infiltrate her earthy tones.
-Upbeat and optimistic, yet delicate and vulnerable, Dear Willow's 2016 single When It Burns proved that Em-J's songs had translated perfectly to a full-band lineup.
+Dear Willow's first single, Father's House (2015) introduced Em-J’s uniquely smoky voice to the big wide world, capturing a beautiful sense of yearning that is often present in her lyrics.
+As her song writing developed, flourishes of indie-rock and post-grunge began to infiltrate her earthy tones.
+Upbeat and optimistic, yet delicate and vulnerable, Dear Willow's next single When It Burns (2016) proved that Em-J's songs had translated well and realised new heights as a full-band sound.
 It was time to hit the studio...

 “One of those voices that is soft and slightly melancholic, yet has a ferocity to it”